fabiog1901/pgworkload/README.md

 ## Overview

-The goal of pgWorkload is to ease the creation of workloads scripts by providing a pseudo-framework with the most common functionality already implemented.
+The goal of pgWorkload is to ease the creation of workload scripts by providing a framework with the most common functionality already implemented.

 File `pgWorkload.py` is run in conjunction with a user supplied Python `class`.
 This class defines the workload transactions and flow.